pol-33/TEB/mapper-memory/DOCUMENTATION.md

 It is intended for practical experimentation on MN5 where full single-thread runs can exceed the available wall-clock budget.

+In particular, this script is useful because the full memory-optimized run can easily be too slow for short debug or interactive allocations, so projecting from a subset is often more realistic than waiting for a full default `L5` run.

 ### 14.4 Progress monitoring helpers